Menopause, mental health and the workplace

 “It’s important to get the recognition that perimenopause can have a real impact on your mental health and wellbeing,” said Siobhan.
 “Things like anxiety, loss of confidence, low mood, depression, feeling overwhelmed, having difficulty making decisions… For myself, I remember thinking – where did the real Siobhan go?”

-She added that depression associated with menopause was hormone-related but that many women were still being prescribed anti-depressants by their GPs, instead of being offered HRT.
-Indeed, the NICE Guidelines state that there is no clear evidence that anti-depressants such as SSRIs or SNRIs ease low mood in menopausal women who have not been diagnosed with depression.
+She added that depression associated with menopause was hormone-related but that many were still being prescribed anti-depressants by their GPs, instead of being offered HRT.
+Indeed, the NICE Guidelines state that there is no clear evidence that anti-depressants such as SSRIs or SNRIs ease low mood in menopausal people who have not been diagnosed with depression.

-Meanwhile, for those who may have pre-existing mental health issues, Siobhan added that it was important for women to discuss this with their GPs, so extra steps could be taken.
-Having GPs who were attentive to the perimenopause was key, she said, in supporting women who were navigating this transitional period of their lives.
+Meanwhile, for those who may have pre-existing mental health issues, Siobhan added that it was important to discuss this with GPs, so extra steps could be taken.
+Having GPs who were attentive to the perimenopause was key, she said, in supporting those navigating this transitional period of their lives.

 “Menopause happens at a very very busy stage in our lives,” she said.
 “So, maybe you’re not thinking about the menopause at all.
 Perimenopause can last anywhere for up to ten years, however.
 So, when you think about experiencing these mental health symptoms for up to ten years, perimenopause can be the most challenging time for women.”